hermangroup/docs/introduction/information.rst

   related to the maximum allowed number in a given numerical portion of a transaction block’s hash.
 The lower the number, the more difficult it is to produce a hash value that fits it.
-Difficulty varies based on the amount of computing power used by miners on the Dash network.
+Difficulty varies based on the amount of computing power used by miners on the Historia network.
 If large numbers of miners leave a network, the difficulty would decrease.
-Dash's increasing popularity and the availability of specialized ASIC miners have caused the difficulty to increase over time.
+Historia's increasing popularity and the availability of specialized ASIC miners have caused the difficulty to increase over time.